Adenium Obesum: a piece of Africa in your home

 Pruning and shape

-Adenium does not require mandatory pruning, but a slight trimming of branches in spring can help the plant become more harmonious and branched.
+Adenium does not require mandatory pruning, but a light trimming of the branches in spring can help the plant become more harmonious and branched.

 Curiosities that make it even more fascinating

-- The flowers resemble a rose, hence the name “Desert Rose”.
+- Its flowers resemble a rose, hence the name "Desert Rose".

 - In some cultures, it is a symbol of prosperity and strength.

-- Its latex is toxic, so it's best to wash your hands after touching it.
+- Its sap is toxic, so it's best to wash your hands after touching it.

 Why love it

-Adenium obesum is a plant that enchants: elegant, resilient, sculptural, and capable of flowering with surprising beauty.
+Adenium obesum is a plant that charms: elegant, resistant, sculptural, and capable

 If you are looking for a plant that is decorative, original, and easy, the Desert Rose is a perfect companion!